Header Banner

-How To: Open a Door Chain Lock or Bar Latch from the Outside
+How to Open a Door Chain Lock or Bar Latch from the Outside

 Assuming that you're not a burglar-in-training, you may one day find yourself in a situation where you have to break into a home through a door chain lock.
 But what to do if you have no time to wait for a locksmith?